mudasobwa/mudasobwa.github.io/_posts/2017-09-01-unveil_erlang_code_of_your_elixir_project.md

   make clean test
 ```

-If everything went good, config your `exenv` to use trunk version:
+If everything went good, teach your `exenv` to use trunk version:

 ```bash
 cd ~/.exenv/versions && \